MichaelGrupp/MiniCommander/README.md

 ## Example Usage

-This code snippet shows the command line interface functions offered by MiniCommander.
+This code snippet shows how to use the command line interface functions offered by MiniCommander.
 As an example for the advanced functions, we pass a lambda function with a regular expression check into the MiniCommander object.

 ```c++